This video is my reaction about Sugar Addiction, which came as up as topic during our Mindful Eating Event last Saturday.

 In this breakdown I talk about the relationship between self-compassion and sugar addiction.

 First of all, you have to have physical balance before you attempt to reduce sugar cravings.
-You need to be taking care of yourself and be in tune with hunger.
+You need to be taking care of yourself and be in tune with hunger, including exploring supplements for sugar cravings.

 But taking physical care of yourself is not enough, you also need a compassionate mindset to learn from your sugar eating experiences.